mrotundo/datalakedev/docs/index.md

 * **Cloud Provisioned** - Service offered by the cloud provider that requires virtual hardware be provisioned/scaled directly by end-user to allow for its functioning.
 * **Cloud Hosted** - A third party or open source technology that is hosted on the cloud, but must be maintained by the end user.
 This would also require that the virtual hardware be provisioned by the end user.

 In many ways _cloud native_ is ideal because it requires less implementation overhead and scaling is seamless.
 Although the inherent risk of pure cloud native is that you are entirely dependent on the selected provider.
-If the services drastically change or costs become untenable, migrating out to another provider may prove difficult as their might not be
+If the services drastically change or costs become untenable, migrating out to another provider may prove difficult as their might not be a parallel solution.

 It is important to note that due to time constraints this analysis does not factor in cost.